 Lighted Screwdriver Hack

-No need for fancy hand tools with built-in LED lights, opt for this lighted screwdriver hack instead.
+No need for fancy hand tools with built-in LED lights.
 Tape a key chain-size flashlight to the shaft of your screwdriver.
 It’ll shine the light right where you need it, like when working in a dark space such as inside a cabinet.

 Saddles for Sawhorses

 Give your sawhorses a padded surface to protect your projects by wrapping the top rails with pieces of carpet or rugs.
 Use a utility knife and a straightedge to cut the carpet along the woven backing; then secure the pieces to the sawhorses with staples.

 There’s no need to risk hammering a finger when working with tiny nails or in tight corners.
 A common bobby pin makes a great nail holder, and keeps your fingers at a safe distance!
 Once the nail is started, remove the bobby pin and continue hammering away.